alorenc/mantiskanban2/README.md

 * operating	: https://github.com/e-doceo/mantiskanban (master)

 ------------
-###Version by Artur Lorenc (MantisKanban 2.0):
+###Version by Artur Lorenc:
 This is the original version of Corey Gaspard, extended by a change of.
 * The corrected errors
 * Standardization code
+* Tested only on MantisBT 2.0
 * Further developed According To Their Own ideas and applications
-* Tested only on MantisBT 2.0

 ///LIVE DEMO!!! http://mantiskanban.com/mantisbt/mantiskanban/